ivan-fedorusov-leasoft/pm-daily-tool/README.md

 - `claude/CLAUDE.md` — general behavior rules for implementation.
 - `claude/TASK_TEMPLATE.md` — template for scoped implementation tasks.
-- `claude/EXISTING_APP_INTEGRATION_AUDIT_PROMPT.md` — use before integrating Daily Tool into an existing Next.js/Supabase application.
+- `claude/EXISTING_APP_INTEGRATION_AUDIT_PROMPT.md` — the audit prompt that was used to plan the integration.
+- `claude/INTEGRATION_AUDIT.md` — the resulting integration plan.
+Canonical reference for how Daily Tool fits inside `gc-pm-automation`.

 ---